microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-This is another point where we need to update our constructor method to set the HTML content for the webview panel.
+This is another point in which you need to update the constructor method to set the HTML content for the webview panel.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts